 Steve Randazzo wrote the best selling book, “Brand Experiences” to teach you how and why you should target your audiences through experiential marketing.
 This article will focus on the essential ideas presented in Steve’s book to help you educate, engage, and inspire your customers.

-Whether you want to promote your first product or are the owner of a well-established brand, you need to drive sales, elevate awareness, and educate your customers.
+Whether you want to promote your first product or are the owner of a well-established brand, you need to drive sales, elevate brand awareness, and educate your customers.
 In other words, you need to make your target audience love your product as much as you do.
 If you are into the status quo, you can always rely on TV commercials as a means of advertising.
 However, if you look at the stats, you will soon realize that TV advertising is an outdated concept with a decreasing audience.
 With people massively abandoning their cable operators or fast-forwarding through the commercial breaks, TV’s share of ad spending in the US is on its way to dropping below 30% by 2021.
 And this trend is unlikely to change unless the Internet were to suddenly disappear.

 What about those who need to promote larger products or more complex B2B services?
 Creating live demonstrations, taking your products directly to your customers, or participating in trade show tours may be efficient in providing memorable brand experiences.
 Bear in mind that most valuable giveaways fulfill customers’ needs while reminding them of the company’s products and services.
 The key to a successful giveaway is matching the brand’s message and value to the item.
 For example, if you promote a time-saving software solution, you should offer something practical and efficient, like a pocket planner or Swiss Army Knife, relating to your product’s main feature.
 Besides offering appropriate giveaways at the right spot, you should focus on other factors to attract customers.

 Have you ever wondered what the secret of the shopping channel’s success is?
 Unlike short commercials, these interactive shopping networks offer a detailed presentation of products enabling people to see how they work and explaining how to use them in real-time, mostly through a brand’s experience.
 The more senses the product can engage, the stronger the customers’ impressions are.
-Thus, more and more brands use the advantages of virtual and augmented reality in their campaigns to launch consumers in the product’s world where they can interact with this product in a highly immersive environment, creating an unforgettable experience.
+Thus, more and more brands use the advantages of machine learning, virtual, and augmented reality in their campaigns to launch consumers in the product’s world where they can interact with this product in a highly immersive environment, creating an unforgettable experience.

 Therefore experiential marketing combines powerful sensory brand experiences with an effective brand presentation to create lasting memories in consumer’s minds.
-After these highly-engaging experiences, consumers will start thinking, “Hey, I have to have this,” instead of “Why do I need this?”
+After these highly-engaging customer experiences, consumers will start thinking, “Hey, I have to have this,” instead of “Why do I need this?”
 To achieve this enlightening “A-ha moment,” you need to build brand experience and bring your product to life in a highly-engaging way.

 This book’s author likes to use the saying “If you want to shoot ducks, go where the ducks are,” to point out that marketers require more than just the right tools to attract customers.
 They need to create an appropriate context and target the audience in their “habitat.”

 Research shows that people are willing to accept new technologies when they feel they are in control of the experience.
 Besides being at the right place at the right time and offering appealing products, you have put consumers in control of the brands you want them to try.
-When done correctly, experiential brand activations allow consumers to choose their adventures.
+When done correctly, experiential brand experiential activations allow consumers to choose their adventures.
 They will feel empowered during these moments of discovery, opening their mind to learn about the brand and the product behind the brand’s experience.

 Digital marketing is not dead, but it is incredibly hard to stand out due to lots of blah, blah, blah, and extensive amounts of clutter.
 Facebook, Instagram, and banner ads can still draw audiences for some brands.
 However, there is no better way to build a brand than through physical brand experiences.